Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management: Classical Network Revenue Management Model Preliminaries

 \xhdr{Booking Limit (\AlgBL).} In the \AlgBL algorithm~\citep{williamson1992airline}, the supplier assigns a fixed quota/booking limit $\mathbf{b}=\{b_1,b_2,\ldots,b_n\}$ for each customer type.
 In the asymptotic setting, all booking limits scale with the resource quantity; hence, $b_i=\Theta(m)$ for $i \in [n]$.
 The algorithm accepts any type $i$ customers provided that there is sufficient resource capacity and the number of accepted type $i$ customers has not yet reached $b_i$.
 Beyond this point, all type $i$ customers are rejected.
-The \AlgBL algorithm is not individually fair; for any type $i$, the $b_i^{\text{th}}$ type $i$ customer is accepted while the $(b_i+1)^{\text{th}}$ type $i$ customer is rejected.

 \xhdr{\AlgN.} The \AlgN algorithm~\citep{williamson1992airline} is applicable for settings with a single type of resource and where customers can be categorized and ranked based on the revenue $r_i$ that they add to the supplier.
 Unlike the approach of assigning individual booking limits to each customer type (which is suboptimal) the \AlgN algorithm assigns booking limits to aggregated categories of customer types.
 For instance, in a situation with three customer types ranked as $r_1 > r_2 > r_3$, the algorithm sets a booking limit $b_1$ for type 1 customers and $b_2$ for the combined group of type 1 and type 2 customers.
 This method demonstrates superior performance compared to traditional booking limits and is considered optimal in the context of single-resource scenarios.
 However, a significant limitation of the \AlgN algorithm is its inapplicability in multi-resource environments, where ranking customers becomes impossible.